Gabe-ios/Gabe-ios/README.md

 <h2 align="center">  About me!</h2>
 <p align="center">
-  <samp> I am aspiring cybersecurity specialst pursing my Bachelors in Cybersecurity at the University of Texas at San Antonio.
+  <samp> I'm an aspiring cybersecurity specialst pursuing my Bachelors in Cybersecurity at the University of Texas at San Antonio.
 I have strong interest in cloud and application security, and enjoy simulating real world events within my proejcts.
 I love to collaborate and exercise my knowledge with others, and am very passionate about my work!

   </samp>